dunesage/dunesage.github.io/README.md

 ## Results

-Finally, I used my model to classify ships with seven of the provided scenes.
+Finally, I used my model to classify ships with seven of the provided scenes (I left out the 8th scene, 'sfbay_1', because it had 4 channels rather than matching the 3 channels of the RGB training data).
 This was included as a way to visualize the performance of the model as it is applied across a satellite image of a larger area.

 ![Results](https://raw.githubusercontent.com/dunesage/dunesage.github.io/main/Images/ship_detection.png)